 - Lists: Plan ahead.
 I write down what will be worn/needed by everyone for the number of nights we’re away.
 Then I add a spare outfit for the girls, just incase.

 - Mix up the bags: I had planned on a case for us and a case for the girls.
-We have one each, but I’m not lugging 4 cases and a pushchair through the airports.
+We have one each, but I’m not lugging 4 cases through the airports.
 Loads of Mums told me to mix all of the clothes between the cases, and if one gets lost or delayed, at least everyone still has clothes when we arrive.

 - Check-in?
 If you arrive at your resort early, your room/apartment might not be ready.
 Pack swimming gear and sun cream in one of the carry on bags so that you can go straight to the pool while you wait for your check-in.